fchb1239/AirJump/README.md

 # Updates
 Update 1: Networking and GitHub
+* AirJump Official Oculus Quest Port.
-* GitHub meaning it's open source!
+* GitHub meaning it's open source.
-* NETWORKING!!!!
+* NETWORKING!
 Finally you can see(and jump off) your friends boxes, with this you can build houses and mess around.
 Very fun :)
 * Fixed bug spamming errors in the console.
 * Fixed bug where if you kept holding grip while going into a public lobby the platform would stay.
 * Other minor tweaks that should make the experience a little better.